getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 3. Check to ensure we have filters, then create a new `Collection` in the `$collection` variable to store our pages.

-4. Loop over our filters and append all pages that match the filter to our `$collection` variable.
+4. Append all pages that match the filter to our `$collection` variable.

 5. Unset the current `page` object that Grav knows about.